9 Low-Cost Marketing Ideas for Self Storage

 If you can get access to the records of who has been granted planning and building permissions in your area, you can get in touch with a special offer or a giveaway that is memorable enough so that when they need storage as part of their building project, you will be top of mind.

 Become a drop-off point for one or more charities in your area.
 By allocating a few of your storage units to local charities, you can bring footfall to your site.
-You could even go a step further and allow the charities who store with you to hold events or sales at your site.
-For example, they might want to arrange a sale of secondhand furniture or clothes that could be held in your site, driving awareness and footfall at the same time.
+You could even go a step further and allow the charities who store with you to hold events or sales at your premises.
+For example, they might want to arrange a sale of secondhand furniture or clothes that could be held in your facility, driving awareness and footfall at the same time.

 7. Business Startups

-Find a local accountant or business advice organisation that works with startups and strike a partnership with them.
+Find a local accountant or business advice organization that works with startups and strike a partnership with them.
 You can then offer local startups to come along to your site for a visit and an introductory chat.
 It allows you to get to know your local business community and build that relationship early on.
 It is also a chance for them to see your site and what you can offer.

 8. Make the Most of Morning Traffic

-If you are on a busy road, or close to a busy road, where traffic builds up then this can be a great marketing opportunity.
+If you are on a busy road, or close to a busy road, where traffic builds up, then this can be a great marketing opportunity.
 Lighten up the traffic jam for those in it by handing out coffees, chocolates or a piece of fruit whilst they wait for things to get moving.
 Include a business card, a pen or some other give-away so that people are more likely to remember who gave them that early morning surprise.

 9. Referrals Galore

 Encouraging your customers to refer friends and family to store with you is perhaps the most low-cost marketing idea of all!
-Besides generating the enquiry itself, referrals tend to convert at a higher rate than other leads because there is more trust attached to your business right from the start.
+Besides generating the enquiry itself, referrals tend to convert at a higher rate than cold leads because there is more trust attached to your business right from the start.
 So, look at what you are doing to encourage referrals and see if you can do something more or something different.
 Keep in mind that referral schemes are at their most effective when both the referrer and the referee receive a bonus of some kind for doing it.
 Also, non-cash incentives tend to be more effective at generating referrals than cash-based incentives are.

 What creative, low-cost marketing ideas have you tried that work well for your business?
 Tell us about your experiences!